MetaSys-LISBP/IsoCor/doc/faq.rst

 .. seealso:: If you wonder how to make the most out of IsoCor, have a look at the :ref:`Tutorials`.

-"Wait...
-I needed to correct something?"
+Wait...
+I needed to correct something?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you don't fully understand why you should correct your MS isotopic data,